Close Menu

 • Contain a complete discussion and analysis of the medical and other evidence, including complaints of pain and other symptoms and the judge’s personal observations;

-• Resolve any inconsistencies in the evidence as a whole; and
+• Resolve any issues in the evidence as a whole; and

 • Set forth a logical explanation of the effects of the symptoms, including pain, on the ability to work.

-For more information about how the SSA assesses the residual functional capacity, go to Social Security Ruling 96-8p.
+For more information about how the SSA assesses the residual functional capacity, read Social Security Ruling 96-8p.

 TREATING DOCTOR STATEMENTS

 The RFC states how much you can lift and how many minutes you can sit at one time before you need to stand up.
 Also, your doctor should explain how many minutes you can stand at one time before you need to sit down.
 If you need to lay down during the day, your doctor should include that information.
-If you have trouble using your hands for fine fingering, then your doctor should say so in your medical records.
-Learn more about the use of the hands and fingers in our article on carpal tunnel syndrome.
+If you have trouble using your hands to handle small objects, then your doctor should say so in your medical records.
+Learn about the use of the hands and fingers in our article on carpal tunnel syndrome.

 PSYCHOLOGICAL RESIDUAL FUNCTIONAL CAPACITY STATEMENTS